 We write the is_int($value) function to check if the number is of type integer.
 There are two more aliases of this function, called is_integer($value) and is_long($value).
 Both will give the same result.

-The next most common type of number is a float.
-We can represent a number type float in a variety of ways.
+The next most common type of number is float.
+We can represent a number type of float in a variety of ways.
 The values 3.14, 12.0, are float values.

 PHP will convert a number to the float type whenever decimals or very large numbers are involved.

-There are two functions which determines if the value is float or not.
+Two functions determine if the value is float or not.
 The functions are is_float() and is_double().
 The is_double() is just an alias of is_float(), so you can use any one of them and get the same result.